mantlenetworkio/networks/run-node.md

 Many people are running nodes that sync from other L2 nodes, but I'd like to incentivize more people to run nodes that sync directly from L1.
 As a result, I've set this repository up to sync from L1 by default.
 I may later add the option to sync from L2 but I need to go do other things for a while.

-### Healthcheck

-When you run your Optimism node using these instructions, you will also be running two services that monitor the health of your node and the health of the network.
-The Healthcheck service will constantly compare the state computed by your node to the state of some other reference node.
-This is a great way to confirm that your node is syncing correctly.

-### Metrics Dashboard

-Grafana is exposed at [http://localhost:3000](http://localhost:3000) and comes with one pre-loaded dashboard ("Simple Node Dashboard").
-Simple Node Dashboard includes basic node information and will tell you if your node ever falls out of sync with the reference L2 node or if a state root fault is detected.

-Use the following login details to access the dashboard:

-* Username: `admin`
-* Password: `mantle`

-Navigate over to `Dashboards > Manage > Simple Node Dashboard` to see the dashboard, see the following gif if you need help: